Xazax-hun/LLVMSummerSchool17/README.md

 ## Optional Extension

-Clang Tidy is not poweful enough to reason about the possible values of variables.
+Clang Tidy is not powerful enough to reason about the possible values of variables.
 You can use Clang Tidy to transform source code!
 In case a variable is assigned to an enum, insert a runtime check whether that value is in bound!